bitcoin/bips/bip-mempool-policy-scripts.md

 - Defines a standardized execution environment so scripts can be shared across different implementations.
 - Provides a safer, more modular way to test policies.

+## Rationale

+JavaScript is a very well defined and widely understood scripting language with many available runtimes.
+It allows scripts to be portable across platform and architecture, and runtimes are well optimized such that significant performance penalties will not be incurred.
+This was somewhat inspired by a similar project using Lua presented at BTC++ by @jasonfoura.

 ## Specification

 1. **Script Directory**